dfgordon/vscode-language-merlin6502/README.md

     - to mitigate diagnostic delay, break large source files into smaller modules, or adjust live diagnostics setting
     - if symbol information doesn't load try forcing a diagnostic update
 * Disk Images
-    - update a2kit from time to time
     - Do not write to disk images while they are mounted in an emulator
 * Disassembly
-    - verify that the starting address is aligned with an instruction opcode
-    - stop disassembly before start of data
+    - manually convert code to data using `merlin6502: To data`
     - adjust handling of BRK instruction in settings
 * Merlin
     - restore the configuration defaults, especially memory banks